Metrix-Labs/metrix/packages/providers/upload-aws-s3/README.md

 ## Bucket CORS Configuration

-If you are planning on uploading content like GIFs and videos to your S3 bucket, you will want to edit its CORS configuration so that thumbnails are properly shown in Strapi.
+If you are planning on uploading content like GIFs and videos to your S3 bucket, you will want to edit its CORS configuration so that thumbnails are properly shown in Metrix.
 To do so, open your Bucket on the AWS console and locate the _Cross-origin resource sharing (CORS)_ field under the _Permissions_ tab, then amend the policies by writing your own JSON configuration, or copying and pasting the following one:

 ```json
 [